BenClewell/NEXUS/readme.md

 * Be very mindful of your HIGH and LOW chances at this point.
 Although your information bank should be large, you can easily end your run early by failing to balance your node entries.
 * * *
 ###  FINAL ROUND
 If you have balanced HIGH and LOW ENTRIES up to this point, the assistant will warn you that this is your LAST ATTEMPT.
 You will have one final opportunity to locate the **Nexus Key** before you are locked out of the system, and the game is over.
+Additionally, you will be given the option to forfeit DATA in exchange for knowledge on whether the NEXUS NODE is EVEN or ODD.

 MECHANIC: FINAL CHANCE